RafaInformatico/MyPresentationWeb/README.md

 # MyPresentationWeb
-A web application to present myself and have fun programming it
+A web application to introduce myself and have fun programming it